insight-platform/Savant/docs/adapters.md

 ![Savant socket pairs (5)](https://user-images.githubusercontent.com/15047882/228480218-b222776c-baa2-4342-8c1b-0133e256bd40.png)

 **Source/BIND-to-Framework/CONNECT communication**.
 This is an exotic pattern.
-It can work, however when you work with raw frames or isolated image streams and don't care about order.
+Although, It may do the job when you handle raw frames or isolated image streams and don't care about per-stream order.
 In this scheme, the source will distribute data berween connected frameworks according to LRU strategy, so it is impossible to use the scheme when you work with video.

 ![Savant socket pairs (6)](https://user-images.githubusercontent.com/15047882/228480906-b74ca06a-3f48-4a8b-b4cc-18bad4fc2565.png)